Information for colleges, training organisations and employers about advanced learner loans.

 Becoming an approved loans provider

-To become an approved provider, colleges and training organisations must be approved on the register of training organisations and in receipt of an advanced learner loans facility agreement with the Education and Skills Funding Agency.
+To become an approved provider, colleges and training organisations must be in receipt of an advanced learner loans facility agreement with the Education and Skills Funding Agency.

 Advanced learner loans facility agreements are only issued following formal selection processes.
 The Education and Skills Funding Agency uses its weekly Update newsletter to advertise new opportunities for providers to express an interest in having a loan facility, as and when such opportunities arise.